19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (i) the name and registration number (if applicable) of the firm; and

-(ii) the date on which the firm was registered under the Business Registration Act (Cap.
-32) or any written law (if applicable); and
+(ii) the date on which the firm was registered under the Business Names Registration Act 2014 or any written law (if applicable); and

+[Act 29 of 2014 wef 03/01/2016]

 (b) a statement referred to in section 15(1).